DebeshJha/UNet-insturment-segmentation/README.md

 ## Structure

 1. **Encoder**:
-   - Two 3x3 convolutions, each followed by a ReLU and a 2x2 max pooling.
+   - Two 3x3 convolutions followed by a ReLU and a 2x2 max pooling.
    - Feature channels double after each pooling.

 2. **Bottleneck**: